• Skip to main content

 Concept Books for Preschool with a Muslim Theme

 Golden Domes and Silver: A Muslim Book of Colors by Hena Khan.
-Absolutely gorgeous illustrations take children on a tour of the Muslim world in this celebration to colors.
+Absolutely gorgeous illustrations take children on a tour of the Muslim world in this celebration of colors.
 The family depicted in the book appears to live in a Western country, while Islamic items such as the mother's blue hijab, or the father's red prayer mat provide the color inspiration.
 I like this juxtaposition, which allows children to see different traditions living side by side.
 A glossary of terms is included.

 Crescent Moons and Pointed Minarets: A Muslim Book of Shapes by Hena Khan.
 Like the companion book (see above), this title uses cultural symbols of Islam to teach kids about shapes and the illustrations are just as gorgeous.
 I also found it surprisingly peaceful to read!